 This Day In Writing History

 Two months after Hesse was found, he attempted suicide.
-He began a journey through various mental institutions and schools, and completed his schooling in 1893.
+He began a journey through various mental institutions and schools, and completed his primary education in 1893.
 From there, Hesse began an apprenticeship at a bookshop, but only lasted three days.
 He tried his hand as an apprentice at a clock tower factory, but after a year, he could no longer stand the monotony of the job.
 So, in October of 1895, Hesse decided to make a fresh start and become an apprentice bookseller again.
 He would use the experience as fodder for his second novel, Beneath The Wheel (1906).

 Hermann Hesse apprenticed at the Heckenhauer Bookshop in Tubingen.
 The bookshop specialized in books on theology, philology, and law.
-Hesse's job was to organize the books, archive them and pack them for sale.
+Hesse's job was to organize the books, archive them, and pack them for sale.
 After work, Hesse preferred to spend his time with books instead of people, studying Greek mythology and the works of Goethe, Lessing, and Schiller.
 From there, he took an interest in the German Romantics.
 German Romanticism was a movement that tried to create a new synthesis of art, philosophy, and science.

 In the summer of 1899, Hesse published his first book, a poetry collection called Romantic Songs.
 It was followed shortly by a prose collection, One Hour After Midnight.
 Neither book was commercially successful.
 By this time, Hesse had established himself as a respected antiquarian bookseller.
 He moved to Basel and landed a job working for a famous antique bookshop.
 Though he lived with the town's intellectual families, Hesse's new job and home offered the solitary writer the opportunities for private artistic self-exploration.
 He soon established himself as a published writer, his poetry and prose frequently appearing in literary magazines.